oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 **NOTE:** The team behind [Nx](https://nx.dev/) now manages Lerna, so if you'd like to integrate Nx's additional robust, scalable, and faster tooling for managing monorepos, check out their documentation on [integrating Nx and Lerna](https://nx.dev/recipes/adopting-nx/lerna-and-nx).

-## Add needed Fastify backend and React frontend dependencies with Typescript
+## Add needed Fastify backend and React frontend dependencies with TypeScript

 1. In `packages/api`, run:
 ```bash